 La Plata, MD

 The College of Southern Maryland is a public community college.
 It serves students living in Southern Maryland’s St. Mary’s, Charles, and Calvert counties.
-The school has campuses in Hughesville, Leonardtown, La Plata, and Prince Frederick, Maryland.
+The school has Hughesville, Leonardtown, La Plata, and Prince Frederick, Maryland campuses.
 The college is dedicated to making education affordable for all.
 Enrolled students can apply for grants that are offered based on financial need and generally do not have to be repaid.
-CSM is the smart choice for credit or degree-seeking students interested in undergraduate programs.
+CSM is the intelligent choice for credit or degree-seeking students interested in undergraduate programs.
 The annual tuition cost is less than half of a public four-year university in Maryland.

 #4 El Paso Community College

 El Paso, TX

 El Paso Community College is a community college district headquartered with five campuses in the Greater El Paso area.
 The mission of the college is to ensure high-quality, affordable education for all.
 The college offers a series of aids and tuition waivers to make higher education affordable.
 One of them includes the Exemptions that allow some Texas residents to attend a public college or university in Texas without paying tuition or tuition and fees in some cases.
 In addition to full-ride scholarships, the college also offers a series of grants so that students can graduate with limited student loans.
 Besides that, there’s financial aid for veterans and college work-study programs.
 El Paso Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.